Polkadot-Blockchain-Academy/pba-content/syllabus/5-Substrate/7-Substrate_FRAME_Tips_Tricks-slides.md

 ---
-title: Substrate/FRAME Tips and Tricks
+title: Substrate and FRAME Tips and Tricks
 description: Substrate and FRAME Tips and Tricks for Web3 Engineers
+duration: 60mins
 ---

-# FRAME Tips and Tricks
+# Substrate and FRAME Tips and Tricks

 Notes: